 “I cannot praise tonight highly enough.
 It was absolutely fantastic.
 We had an amazing time.
 Simply glorious food and met some fabulous people too.
 In fact we decided we should say it was all terrible as we really don’t want to make it more popular […]

-We often get asked the question how our basement managed to stay untouched for so long.
-It’s a story of an elderly lady living in squalor.
-A story of a young curator who discovered that she was living in an historical time capsule.
-And it’s […]
+As a volunteer I often get asked the question how the Town House’s basement managed to stay untouched for so long.
+An Elderly Lady Living in Squalor I tell people who asked the true story of an elderly lady living in squalor.
+It’s also a […]

 Devoted to Hannah